According to APEC Ministers and Leaders, APEC collaboration on energy aims to help progress towards two specific aspirational goals:

 The EWG offers an optional review process for project planners who wish to apply for the Energy Efficiency and Low-Carbon Measures Sub-fund as per this EWG Project Process Map.
-The next deadline for submission of draft project concept notes to the relevant EWG Expert Group/Task Force Secretariats (copying the APEC Secretariat) for this optional review is 15 March 2018, for Project Session 2 2018.
+The next deadline for submission of draft project concept notes to the relevant EWG Expert Group/Task Force Secretariats (copying the APEC Secretariat) for this optional review will be informed in December 2018, for Project Session 1 2019.
 Any project applications should be discussed before submission with the EWG representative of the lead economy for the project.

 The EWG has a large number of projects covering technical cooperation and capacity building across a wide range of energy issues, in line with the Energy Working Group Strategic Plan.
 Most of these projects each produce an APEC publication, so please look at the Publications tab for the latest reports.
 The publications and projects links on this webpage will take you to further information on specific EWG projects and collaborative activities.

 APEC Energy Ministers Push for Energy Resilience

 OIC-Secretary Monsada: Energy Security Vital to Inclusive Growth and Integration